A strategy is not a plan, it’s a theory on how you’re going to win.

 Let me share four common scenarios to give you an idea of how you can craft your “how to win” strategy.

-We’re going to be the low-cost leader in our market
+We will be the low-cost leader in our market

 We’re going upmarket